TheNea7475/Furia-s-3D-View/README.md

 Dynamic positioning and linking based on your note structure.
 Responsive layout that scales with your vault

+## 💻 Performance Note

+Physics simulation requires to do a reasonable amount of calculations, so expect some CPU and RAM usage.
+Feel free to report in issues your specs, the vault dimension and the load on your hardware.

+Load on my mahcine with a 500 files test vault:
+- RAM: DDR4 / ~30MB
+- CPU: AMD Ryzen 5 1600 / ~0.2%

 ## 🚧 Project Status

 This plugin is in early development.
 That means: